 Once you know your topic, your next step is to figure out the outline technique for the essay.

-Some of the topics that you brainstorm will require you to use the focus on causes and focus on effects technique, while some of the topics can use the block or the chain method which studies and analyzes the causes and effects of the selected topic simultaneously.
+Some of the topics that you brainstorm will require you to use focus on causes and focus on effects technique, while some of the topics can use the block or the chain method, which studies and analyzes the causes and effects of the selected topic simultaneously.

 After establishing a thesis statement in the introduction, your body paragraphs should define proper examples and facts and come back to why the thesis statement is true.
-Outlining each portion of the cause and effect essay will help explore the relationship between the effects and its causes.
+Outlining each portion of the cause-and-effect essay will help explore the relationship between the effects and their causes.

 Establish a thesis statement

-This stance will be subjected in the thesis statement, on which your essay will be based.
+This stance will be subjected to the thesis statement on which your essay will be based.
 The thesis statement shows why you are holding onto your position for the essay and will give significance to the subject.
 It will also let your professor know what they should expect to learn from your essay.

 Research and organize your data

-Conduct thorough and proper research for your cause and effect essay, and avoid using sources such as personal blogs, unverified websites, or Wikipedia for your reference.
-Instead, look for credible sources, publications, research work, etc. as your primary source for information.
+Conduct thorough and proper research for your cause-and-effect essay, and avoid using sources such as personal blogs, unverified websites, or Wikipedia for your reference.
+Instead, look for credible sources, publications, research work, etc., as your primary source of information.

 Here’s an interesting video by Caro Porras on structuring a cause-and-effect essay.